Modapto/Self-Awareness/Prognostics/README.md

 ```bash
    python src/main.py
    ```

-This script loads the pre-trained model and makes predictions for a specific engine (default is engine index 57).
+This script loads the pre-trained model and prompts the user to enter a specific engine index.
+If no input is provided, it defaults to engine index 57 (press Enter to use the default).

+3. The script will output the estimated Remaining Useful Life (RUL) for the selected engine.

 ## Deployment